antonionio06/react-mcfunction-generator/README.md

-# A thing that makes images and 3d objects into minecraft commands
+# I made a thing that makes images and 3d objects into minecraft commands

 ## 3d objects